rssys/snowcat/README.md

 the new inference/predict config is stored in ./predict-config-2023-07-27-21-29-54.ini
 ```

-(Note some error messages might show up to the screen but they are generally acceptable.
-Sometimes we might fail to generate a graph if certain information is missing (e.g., sequential control flow) and this issue occasionally happens when the random sequential test input is ill-defined.
+Note some warning/error messages might show up to the screen but they are generally acceptable.
+First, warnings that complain the missing of tensorboardX module is fine since it is not used by us anyway.
+Second, sometimes we might fail to generate a graph if certain information is missing (e.g., sequential control flow) and this issue occasionally happens when the random sequential test input is ill-defined.

 ### Start training (ETA: 10 hours (5 hours per epoch))